Skip to main content

 Source Citations: Building Trust

 One of the biggest problems with AI is trust.
 Users don't know if the agent is hallucinating or quoting actual documentation.
-Source citations solve this.
+Source citations fix that.

 When your agent uses the knowledge base, it can cite exactly where the information came from.
 Users can verify the answer if needed, and you can track which documents are actually being used.